EmmyMorris/inventory_tracker/README.md

 ### About

-Product Tracker is an application that allows a user to view products and their quantities.
-Users have the ability to increase and decrease the quantity of the products and will receive an email when the product is sold out.
+Product Tracker is an application that allows a user to create, view, edit, and delete their products.
+When a user updates one of their products to have a quantity of zero an email is sent to the user!

 1. Start the server- `rails s`